Adaptive Follow-Up assignments

 - From the Course Home:

 Select an Adaptive Follow-Up assignment.
 See the section “How to identify Adaptive Follow-Up assignments” above, if needed.
-If the link is grayed out and not clickable, see the section “Availability of Adaptive Follow-Ups” above.
+If the link is grayed out and not selectable, see the section “Availability of Adaptive Follow-Ups” above.

 From the completed prerequisite (Parent) assignment: